-Dr. Cori Gordon is the Coordinator for Personalized Learning, a competency-based division at Northern Arizona University.
-She holds the rank of Associate Clinical Professor and also serves as the Lead Faculty for the Liberal Arts program.
-She has a Doctorate in English Education and a Masters in Theatre from Arizona State University, and she has a Bachelor’s in Secondary English Education from Indiana University.
-She has taught students in kindergarten through graduate school, in subjects including English, theatre, storytelling, puppetry, literature, and Composition.
+Dr. Cori Gordon is the Chair for Northern Arizona University’s Online and Innovative Educational Initiatives division and an Associate Clinical Professor.
+She was part of the curriculum design team who launched Personalized Learning, NAU’s competency-based degrees.
+She designed the Liberal Arts major, the General Education curriculum, and the English coursework.
+She holds a Ph.D. in Curriculum & Instruction, specializing in English Education and a masters in Theatre, both from Arizona State University.
+She has a bachelor’s in Secondary English Education from Indiana University.
+She has taught students in kindergarten through graduate school, in subjects including English, theatre, storytelling, literature, composition, communications, and the digital humanities.

-Dr. Lisa McIntyre-Hite is Vice President for Partner Strategy and Innovation at Pathstream.
-She works with technology companies and colleges across the country to offer digital skills training in conjunction with degree programs.
-Prior to joining Pathstream, Lisa was the founding Dean for Competency-Based Education at Walden University where she developed Walden’s direct-assessment offering, seeing it through from pilot-to-scale.
+Dr. Lisa McIntyre-Hite is Senior Principal of Learning Solutions at Guild Education.
+Prior to Guild, she worked as Vice President for Partner Strategy and Innovation at Pathstream, an ed-tech start up that was part of Entangled Solutions, where she also served as Senior Advisor.
+Lisa was the founding Dean for Competency-Based Education at Walden University where she developed Walden’s direct-assessment offering, seeing it through from pilot-to-scale.
 Her professional passion is rooted in the desire to take measurable steps to address inequity in educational systems and to expand access to high-quality, personalized learning experiences for every learner.
 Prior to working in higher education, Lisa was a high-school principal and English teacher.
 Her research in CBE and learning innovation has been published by the Clayton Christensen Institute and is featured in several peer-reviewed journals.

 Product Strategy Director, Workday